 - Coupling Fittings: When we need to connect the two pipes of the same width, we install coupling fittings.
 The coupling serves as a bridge to connect two identical pipelines or replace leakage.
-When a piece of pipe is broken, the coupling can be used at that point by cutting off the broken or damaged part and installing coupling.
+When a piece of pipe is broken, the coupling can be used at that point by cutting off the broken or damaged part and installing the coupling.

 Coupling comes in two types as per their structure.
 Slip coupling has a more straightforward setup.
-It contains two pipes tuck into each other.
+It contains two pipes tucked into each other.
 One of them can be slid to fix the damaged portion of the pipe.
 Compression coupling prevents leakage between two pipes.
 It has seals on both sides that stop leakage immediately.

 Product: Compression Coupling.

 Material: Plastic.
 Body, nut, and blocking bush made up of Polypropylene PPB—clinching ring made of POM and gasket ring of NBR.

 Size: 20*1/2 to 110*4 Weight: 37g/pc to 1301g/pc